Good time tracking and productivity app, but several timesheet issues

 Here are the measures Toggl Track takes to secure its systems and protect user data:

-• It encrypts all data, so it’s less prone to being decoded in case of a cyber attack.
+• It encrypts all data, so it’s less likely to be decoded in the event of a cyberattack.

-• Toggl Track offers single sign-on, so users can access their systems with one set of login credentials.
+• Toggl Track offers Single Sign-On (SSO), so users can access their systems with one set of login credentials.
 This reduces the chance of password reuse across applications, which usually makes users more vulnerable to phishing.

-• The platform sets password requirements to ensure users aren’t creating passwords that are easy to decode.
+• The platform sets password requirements to ensure users don’t create passwords that are easy to decode, and also lets you enable 2-Factor Authentication (2FA).

 • Its role-based permissions ensure that only authorized personnel can access confidential data within the app.
-For example, admins, team leads, and team members have different levels of access.
+For example, admins, team leads, project leads, and team members have different levels of access.

-• Toggl Track’s production environment—which houses all of its data—is restricted to authorized personnel via dedicated VPNs.
-Moreover, there’s a multi-factor authentication process for access to this environment.
+• Toggl Track’s production environment (which houses all of its data) is restricted to authorized personnel via dedicated VPNs.
+Moreover, there’s a Multi-Factor Authentication (MFA) process for access to this environment.

 • Toggl Track complies with the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the California Privacy Rights Act (CPRA).